sgall17a/encodermenu/README.md

 # Micropython encoder based menu

-This simple menu system  was developed  for  micropython,  a rotary encoder and a little 128 * 64 pixel OLED display.
+This simple menu system is written in micropython and uses a switch,  a rotary encoder and an OLED display.
 It was developed  on a Raspberry Pi Pico but also runs on an ESP32 and ESP8266.

-I used a little OLED but it could  adapted to other displays using micropython's framebuffer or even  a very basic one line  liquid crystal display.
+The prototype used a little 128 * 64 pixel SSD1306 based OLED.
+It could an be  adapted to other displays using micropython's framebuffer or even  a very basic like a one line display like a liquid crystal display.
+The switch used was just the switch on the shaft of the encoder.=

-There is a root menu from which there can be any number of submenus.
-Each menuitem is associated with a simple python function which takes no parameters.
-(If we want to supply parameters we can use default values or closures)

-The menu-item's function can do useful things like flashing neopixels, or setting a clock.
+Initially there is the root menu shows a number of menu items.
+Each menuitem is associated with a python function which takes no parameters.
+If we want to supply parameters we have to use default values or closures.
+The menu-item's function can branch to a new menu, get data from the user or perform functions  suchas  flashing neopixels, or setting a clock.
+By branching from  menu items there can be any number of submenus.

-Some of these activities may take a long time (if ever) to complete,  for instance neopixels flashing forever.
-The system is  multitasking (using uasyncio)  so we can still run the menu itself,   at the same time as we are doing other activities..
+Some  activities may take a long time (if ever) to complete,  for instance flashing neopixels  in an endless loop.
+In order to remain responsive the system  uses  multitasking with uasyncio.
+In this way we can run the menu itself while  at the same time doing other activities..

-Obviously to be useful, we have to write some functions for the menu actions.
-In a real world program these have to be defined first because we cant use them until they are defined.
-As an introduction however we will start with defining a menu as this is the part that is new.

 ## Menu and Submenus

-Menus are define as a list of menu-items.
+Menus are defined as a list of menu-items.
 A menu item is defined as a pair of values:

 	1. A Caption  (string)
 	2. An action function (a python function with NO parameters)

-A menu is defined as list of menu item pairs.

   ```python